ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 For more information on creating Tier 0 logical router, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).

 NSX-T has a strict URPF rule by default on the external uplinks.
-Make sure that your routing is symmetric, or Tier 0 logical routers may discard the packets arriving from a "wrong" interface.
+Make sure that your routing is symmetric, or otherwise Tier 0 logical routers may discard the packets arriving from a "wrong" interface.
 {: note}

 When creating public and private uplinks, you may customize the security group.
 Also make sure to allow the required traffic in.